NEUROQUEER IDENTITIES and MENTAL HEALTH | In-house Training

 Systemic Approaches for Supporting LGBTIQAP+ and Neurodivergent Communities

 Increasing evidence suggests a strong connection between neurodivergent identities and LGBTIQAP+ identities.
 Gender diverse individuals are more likely to be autistic along with experiencing higher rates of ADHD.
 Research suggests that autistic people presents a unique experience to the formation and consolidation of sexual orientation and gender identity.
 Identifying as Neuroqueer means that a person sees their neurodivergent and queer identities as interacting with each other.
-For therapists, teachers, and helping professionals, understanding this intersectionality is paramount in addressing barriers and creating safe, supportive environments where individuals feel valued and empowered.
+For therapists, teachers, and helping professionals, understanding this intersectionality is paramount in addressing barriers and this means we must not only learn new approaches - but unlearn the ones that no longer serve.
+That takes curiosity, humility, and courage.

 Learning Objectives